x-ji/hpylm-word-segmentation/README.md

 Note that unlike when invoking the functions in the REPL, there's no need to enclose paths with quotes.

+(N.B.: Currently Julia [doesn't yet fully support compilation to binary executables](https://stackoverflow.com/questions/50608970/if-a-julia-script-is-run-from-the-command-line-does-it-need-to-be-re-compiled-e).
+The support is experimental and I haven't tried it on this project.
+One can still choose to run the program from the command line, but it will need to be compiled anew every time it's run again, which will take some time.
+Therefore, the most popular practice is to use one REPL session to load the module first, and perform all the work without leaving the session.
+Of course, it's also possible to restart the REPL session to continue the work, after the model file has been saved.)

 ## Motivation, method, hypotheses

 Teh (2006) proposed a Bayesian language model based on hierarchical Pitman-Yor process, which can be used to construct n-gram models effectively.
 The Pitman-Yor process is able to produce power-law distributions which are observed in natural languages.
 The model approximates interpolated Kneser-Ney smoothing for n-gram models.